 You will want a hairbrush and some dry shampoo too.
 Even the cheap kind from Walgreens will do, it’s great to keep your hair smelling fresh.
 If it’s important to you, then take some mascara and lip gloss as well, but don’t put it on to heavy.
 You’re in the woods not a nightclub.
 Your lip gloss or lip balm should be SPF rated as well, no sense in getting sunburnt lips.

-Deodorant, moisturizer and insect repellant are must haves.
+Deodorant, moisturizer, and insect repellant are must haves.
 You cannot have enough insect repellent.
 Besides applying it to your body, spray it around inside your tent to keep those creepy-crawlies away!
 A travel size bug repellant to carry with you is a good idea too.

 Okay, now that your ‘go-to’ is organized, let’s talk about what you will need to survive in style.
 First up are the right clothes.
 Here is a big secret; you need less than you think.
 We ladies always take too much stuff.
-But remember it’s not a five star resort.
+But remember it’s not a five-star resort.
 So two pairs of shorts, a couple of t-shirts, a sweatshirt and sweatpants, a poncho and light windbreaker should do it.
 But do pack lots of socks and underwear.

 The best way to pack clothes is put each group of items in a Ziplock bag.
 One for your shorts, one for shirts, and so forth.
 This way it’s easier to find stuff when you need it.
 Especially when you’re looking for stuff when it’s dark.
-Which reminds me, a flashlight is required, the kind that strap on your head is great as then both hands are free.
+Which reminds me, a flashlight is required, the kind that straps on your head is great as then both hands are free.

 It may not seem important before you go, but believe me the most important thing when camping is a good nights sleep.
 I mean, who wants to be cold, or too hot or wet simply because you thought all sleeping bags are alike.
 They’re not.